11ume/kable/docs/getting_started.md

 <br>

-Now when making http request to the foo service, and we receive the information of bar service, the same happens if we make a request to bar service, we will receive the foo data.
+Now when making http request to the foo service, and we receive the information of bar service, the same happens if we make a request to bar service, we will receive the foo information.

 *Time to try it:*